T0jgli/local14/README.md

 - legends
 - divisions
-- manager challenges
+- manager challenges rewards
-- minor bug fixes
-- missing small features

 ## Known Bugs

-- Tournaments doesn't keep the underway status and reset
+- Tournaments crashes the game when underway
 - Divisions is broken
 - Manager quests dont give you rewards like packs